-The English language is full of homonyms.
-These are words that are pronounced and spelt the same, but have different meanings.
+The English language is full of homonyms, which are words with different meanings that are pronounced and spelt the same.
 One of the most common homonyms is miss.

 Miss belongs to different parts of speech, so it has many definitions.